ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 Memorizing the [[declension]] of nouns is one of the hardest and most tedious things about learning Icelandic.
 There are about {{number of declension patterns}} basic patterns for the endings a word can take (and a handful of other irregular declensions), and you cannot know for sure what category a word falls into without already having studied its declension.
 In addition to these patterns regarding endings, words can include a [[sound change]] (one vowel turns into some other vowel), and occasionally an additional letter pops up or disappears.

-The following table lists all the common patterns. <!--[https://ylhyra.is/Template:Noun_declension_patterns?printable=yes Click here] for a printable version.todo--> You should ''not'' memorize this table, instead you should use it as a reference to get an overview for the patterns.
+The following table lists all the common patterns. <!--[https://ylhyra.is/Template:Noun_declension_patterns?printable=yes Click here] for a printable version.todo--> You should ''not'' memorize this table, instead you should use it as a reference to get an overview of the patterns.
 The most important patterns are shown in uppercase.

 {{Noun declension patterns}}